fbpx

 SDR vs. BDR vs. ADR vs. MDR: So Do the Roles Matter?

 • Sales Development Representatives are inbound follow-up.
-They work with potential customers who have already expressed interest in its product or service.
+They work with potential customers who have already expressed interest in their product or service.

 • Business Development Representatives are outbound.
 They reach out to potential customers who don’t yet know about the company and get them interested.